 By organising and funding the Academy, Catalyst hopes to show young technologists how to participate in open source communities and to fully explore their passion for IT through freely available open source tools.
 We also hope to attract more talented New Zealanders into the IT profession generally, and particularly to meet the growing demand for open source technology across the public and private sectors, both here in New Zealand and internationally.

-For more information and to express interest in participating, please send an email to firstname.lastname@example.org.
+Applications for 2014 have now closed.
+To receive more information and to express interest in participating in future events, please send an email to firstname.lastname@example.org.

 Media statement announcing launch of the Academy, December 2010 [PDF 82 KB]